 Profile: bluebird bio Inc (BLUE.OQ)

-The Company's gene therapy platform is based on viral vectors that utilize a modified, non-replicating version of the Human Immunodeficiency Virus Type 1, or HIV-1, that has been stripped of all of the components required for it to self-replicate and infect additional cells.
-HIV-1 is part of the lentivirus family of viruses, and it refers to its vectors as lentiviral vectors.
-Its lentiviral vectors are used to introduce a functional copy of a gene to the patient's own isolated blood stem cells, called hematopoietic stem cells, or HSCs, which reside in a patient's bone marrow and are capable of differentiating into a range of cell types.
+The Company's gene therapy platform is based on viral vectors that utilize a non-replicating version of the Human Immunodeficiency Virus Type 1 (HIV-1).
+Its lentiviral vectors are used to introduce a functional copy of a gene to the patient's own isolated hematopoietic stem cells (HSCs) in the case of its LentiGlobin and Lenti-D product candidates, or the patient's own isolated white blood cells, which include T cells, in the case of its bb2121 product candidate.
 Additionally, it has developed a cell-based vector manufacturing process that is both reproducible and scalable.
+The Company also has discovery research programs utilizing its cell signaling technology and gene editing technology platform across its pipeline.

 bluebird bio Inc